Saturday 12th May 2018, 7:30pm

-City of Southampton Orchestra invite you to join them in the beautiful and ancient setting of Romsey Abbey for an evening of high quality music making.
+The City of Southampton Orchestra are delighted to return to the beautiful and ancient Romsey Abbey for a concert of dramatic Romantic music.

 Romsey is well connected with the rest of England by road, rail and air.
 Southampton is seven miles away.